Below you will find different error messages that our system generates and how to resolve them.

 We think of projects as a way for the student to demonstrate mastery of a certain set of skills.
 Once a project has met specifications, we expect the student to want to move on to the next set of skills.
 So there currently is no way to resubmit a project.
 You can see the result of your project submission at the top of the "Project Review" tab on the review of your project.

-If you have additional issues please submit a request via this form and select Project or Reviews under Reason for Contact.
+If you have additional issues please submit a request via this form and select the appropriate Reason for Contact.